The Limitations of Lighthouse

 Lighthouse does not know the purpose of your page.
 It does not know how important the page is or how it will be used.
 Because it does not know these things, Lighthouse must make assumptions about what constitutes “good” or “bad” performance.
 This can lead to scores that are not representative of a real user’s experience.

-An example of this is Google’s own product, Gmail.
+An example is Google’s own product, Gmail.
 Gmail is a remarkably snappy single page application (SPA).
-Google has spent a huge amount of time and effort to make it seamless, quick and responsive.
+Google has spent huge amounts of time and effort to make it seamless, quick and responsive.
 However, Gmail takes a fair amount of time to load initially.

 Lighthouse does not know any of this.
 Testing the Gmail inbox results in a terrible Lighthouse score even though the actual user experience is very good: